Edit this page

 Approach and Plan

-1. Add the Cast hub api to the Slicer Web Server module.
+1. Add Cast hub API to Slicer Web Server with a AI prompt that generates the hub.

-5. Have a multi-user (tumor board like) session with OHIF and Slicer.
+2. Have a multi-user session with OHIF and Slicer (tumor board or attending/resident scenario).

 Cast